About Lothlorien Therapeutic Riding Center

 Our History

 Founded in 1983, Lothlorien first operated out of a small two-horse barn on Maple Road in East Aurora.
-As the program grew, support from the Margaret L. Wendt Foundation made it possible to acquire our current property on Reiter Road in 1986.
+As the program grew, support from the Margaret L. Wendt Foundation made it possible to expand to our current property in 1986.

 Our Purpose

-Our facilities are fully equipped to support riders with disabilities, featuring accessible mounting ramps, a wide range of adaptive equipment, and the partnership of our trusted, specially-trained horses.
-With these resources, we are able to meet the diverse needs of our riders while always prioritizing safety.
+Our facilities are fully equipped to support riders with disabilities, featuring accessible mounting ramps, a wide range of adaptive equipment, and the partnership of our trusted, specially trained horses.
+With these resources, we meet the diverse needs of our riders while always prioritizing safety.

 Our Mission Statement